 Am I responsible for damage?

-You are responsible for any damage or loss to the bareboat during the term of your charter.
-Your liability is to the amount of the insurance deductible on the yacht and will require a security deposit equal to this figure.
-We can also offer you additional insurance.
-This reduces your liability.
-Make sure that you understand the insurance offered and the liability you assume.
-Insurance does not cover damage caused by extreme negligence.
-Examples of extreme negligence include sailing into prohibited areas, sailing after dark, and operating under the influence of alcohol or drugs.
+You are responsible for any damage or loss to the vessel during the term of your charter.
+Your liability is up to the full value of the yacht (damage due to negligence) and/or the full insurance deductible.
+An option to lower the deductible you are responsible for exists with a $50/day payment.
+This payment also lowers the security hold required on your credit card.
+Make sure that you understand the liability you assume.
+Insurance does not cover damage caused by negligence.
+Examples of negligence include sailing into prohibited areas, sailing after dark, grounding the vessel, and operating under the influence of alcohol or drugs etc.